Dr. Tomáš Rosa

 This involves solving information security problems using formal models and methods.
-A considerable part of my job is internal evaluation That presents me various very interesting problems from the area of modern cryptology.
-I do actively promote the approach based on applied cryptanalysis as a natural and important counterpart to applied cryptography.
+A considerable part of my job is an internal evaluation That presents me various very interesting problems from the area

+I also do actively promote the approach based on applied cryptanalysis as a natural and important counterpart to applied cryptography.
 I am also focused on the security of embedded systems